roadfoodr/tinware/prompts/tinware-PRD-current.md

 ## 1. Introduction

 Tinware is an educational word game application designed to help users improve their vocabulary and language skills.
-The game challenges players to identify valid words by adding letters before or after a given word stem, using a scenario-based approach.
+The game challenges players to identify valid words using different game modes, currently featuring AddOne and BingoStem, using a scenario-based approach.

 ## 2. Purpose